 Each month American lists new destinations available for Reduced Mileage Awards.
 You can find an updated list with top destinations on my Reduced Mileage Awards destinations page.

 While there are a lot of smaller cities that may not be high on your list of places to visit, unless you have friends or family there, there are some very appealing cities, as well.

 - Fort Myers, Florida (gateway to Naples and Marco Island, one of our favorite Florida destinations)

 - Santa Barbara, California (another of my favorite places)

-- Santa Fe, New Mexico (definitely on our list)
+- Palm Springs, California (definitely on our list)

 - Vail/Eagle, Colorado (this is just outside Beaver Creek, where our family has a condo, and a great way to get into the Rocky Mountains to places like Breckenridge, Keystone, Vail, etc. It saves a two-hour drive from Denver)